vmandic/tris-web-crawler/README.md

 ### Developers

 Tris is ideal for developers who need a quick and reliable way to extract links from a website, whether for indexing purposes, link analysis, or content mapping.
+Tris will help you find "dead" links ie. the non-HTTP 200 pages.

 ### SEO Professionals

 SEO professionals can leverage Tris to gather valuable data about a website's structure, internal linking, and potential SEO opportunities.
+Ideal if a domain lacks a sitemap file because that is what Tris will create for you.
+Tris can be your sitemap generator.

 ### Data Enthusiasts